Skip to main content

 Every decision captured in BrainDB enriches the Academy's training materials.
 Every onboarding cycle reveals gaps in documentation that get filled.
 Every question from a new team member that cannot be answered from existing materials identifies knowledge that needs to be captured.

 Over months and years, the result is an organization that becomes progressively easier to join, easier to navigate, and more resilient to personnel changes.
 The bus factor does not stay at one.
 It steadily increases as knowledge becomes distributed, documented, and transferable.
+For a practical guide to building this kind of organizational knowledge system, see how to build an AI knowledge base for your company.

 That is not a nice-to-have.
 That is survival.